 In this article, we will discuss how to experiment with different camera settings to attain amazing results.
-For this, we will first understand the components of the camera settings and how they should be used.
+We will first understand the components of the camera settings and how they should be used.

-Thus, if you are working in a low light situation, for example, a poorly lit room than an ISO setting of 100 would mean that more light would be required to reach the sensor than would have required if a higher ISO setting of like 800, or 1600 was being used.
+Thus, if you are working in a low light situation, for example, a poorly lit room than an ISO setting of 100 would mean that more light would be required to reach the sensor than would have needed if a higher ISO setting of like 800, or 1600 was being used.